C4PT41N4545/RTree/README.md

 ## Notes
 - You can change dataset and query file paths using the `--dataset-dir` and `--query-dir` arguments.
+- The `RTree` class also provides a `bulk_load` method to build the tree from a list of points at once, which is faster than inserting incrementally.
 - For more details, see the code comments and function docstrings.

 ## Contact